canvasxyz/canvas-docs/docs/tutorial/deploying-to-heroku.md

 # Deploying to Heroku

 Heroku was one of the first application hosting platforms, founded in 2007 and used by many developers since then.
-Although Heroku's free tier was deprecated in 2022, some developers continue to use its paid tier, and other platforms have adopted Heroku's architecture (including hosted Postgres).
+Although Heroku's free tier was deprecated in 2022, some developers continue to use its paid tier, and other platforms have adopted Heroku's architecture, including hosted Postgres.

-Deploying a Canvas application to Heroku is simple, and should take no more than 15 minutes.

 Note that Heroku uses a different dialect of SQL than the default development environment for Canvas on your local machine (SQLite).

-You may have to make changes to your views if they're written in SQL, although for most applications, the changes will be minimal.
+Otherwise, deploying a Canvas application to Heroku is simple, and should take no more than 15 minutes.

 ### Getting started